The Rock Lookout and Rileys Mountain in Mulgoa

 Views to the south

-Once you’ve finished exploring this beautiful spot, retrace your steps towards the car park, where you have the option to continue hiking to Rileys Mountain.
+When you’re ready to move on, retrace your steps to the car park, where you can choose to continue hiking to Rileys Mountain.

 2. Rileys Mountain Lookout

-If you’d like to visit Rileys Mountain Lookout after the Rock Lookout, follow the walking track signposted as Rileys Mountain Trail.
+If you’d like to visit Rileys Mountain Lookout after The Rock Lookout, follow the walking track signposted as the Rileys Mountain Trail.

-Note that this trail is also a popular mountain biking and horse-riding track, so you may need to share the trail with others.
+Keep in mind that this trail is also popular with mountain bikers and horse riders, so you may need to share it with others.

 Rileys Mountain Trail